khenneuse/loan-service/docs/skipped_work.md

 Lately I have personally moved to small queries that look up one item and avoid joins.
 It allows for moving the data out of the database and into another service or to another storage medium like Dynamo DB.
 The performance can get a bump because it is not deserializing the data in the joins and trying to make sense of it.
 All are points to discuss in a team setting.

+### Database transactions
+For a prototype this is an easy thing to skip.
+Currently the code has single writes so transactions are not needed.
+In more robust code you should setup up transactions even in the single write cases.
+This is because it is too easy to forget later when adding another database write.
+Correcting the corrupt data later can be dreadful.
 ## Critical for production
 ### Authentication and Authorization
 I saw several examples of how to _quickly_ add AuthN to a service.
 AuthN and AuthZ need to be thought out and not just thrown on to a service.